Tornado outbreak of April 8–9, 2015: Franklin Grove–Kirkland–Rochelle–Fairdale, Illinois

-This violent, destructive, and very powerful high-end EF4 wedge tornado struck parts of Rochelle and the adjacent town, Fairdale, Illinois.
+This destructive and very powerful high-end EF4 wedge tornado struck parts of Rochelle and the adjacent town, Fairdale, Illinois.
 The tornado began as a small cone-shaped tornado, causing mostly minor damage near Franklin Grove and Ashton, though a Crest Foods plant sustained considerable damage.
 The tornado became large and violent as it struck a semi-rural subdivision west of Rochelle, where some ground scouring occurred and large, anchor-bolted homes were swept away, though close inspection revealed that some of the washers were missing from the anchor bolts, and that low-lying shrubbery and vehicles near the homes was left mostly intact, preventing a higher rating.
 Winds in this area were estimated to have reached 200 mph, the very upper limit of the EF4 range.
 The tornado briefly weakened to EF2 strength as it passed between Hillcrest and Kings, damaging several farmsteads before reaching high-end EF4 intensity once again as it crossed IL 64, where a row of five homes was obliterated, along with a nearby farmstead.
 Extensive wind-rowing of debris occurred in nearby fields, and vehicles were tossed.
 A large restaurant was destroyed by EF3 level winds in this area as well.
 The tornado then weakened, causing EF1 to EF2 damage to a warehouse structure, outbuildings, and numerous trees as it passed south of Lindenwood.
 East of Lindenwood, further weakening occurred as the tornado damaged homes and outbuildings at EF1 strength, and a brief EF0 satellite tornado was observed.
 The tornado re-intensified to high-end EF3 strength as it devastated the small town of Fairdale, where the two fatalities occurred.
 Every structure in town sustained some type of damage, and multiple poorly anchored homes were leveled and swept away.
 Intense cycloidal marks were observed in farm fields outside of town.
 Past Fairdale, the tornado produced EF2 and EF3 damage as large barns were destroyed, a house lost its second floor and sustained collapse of exterior walls on the first floor, and large hardwood trees were denuded and sustained some debarking before the tornado dissipated northwest of Kirkland.

 A 2-minute long video recording of the tornado in the Fairdale area exists which shows a near-death experience recorded by Clarence “Clem” Schultz (85), a man who was a resident of the area when the tornado began to form.
 The two fatalities of the disaster were Clem's wife, Geraldine “Geri” Schultz (67), and their neighbor, Jacklyn Klosa (69).